 One of the leading effects of vehicular pollution is global warming.
 Vehicular pollution results in the emission of greenhouse gases into the atmosphere, which results in the depletion of the ozone layer and an increase in atmospheric temperature, leading to global warming.

 As a result, it contributes to adverse weather such as heavy rains, flooding, and extremely high or cold temperatures linked to the loss of lives, destruction of property, damage to the soils, and sometimes even adversely impacting agriculture.

 2. Poor Air Quality

-It makes living in such cities uncomfortable, having to walk around with a mask all day, let alone the fact that there are possibilities of developing health complications.
-The air in such areas is filled with various kinds of pollutants, which greatly reduce the air quality index.
+This emission level makes living in such cities uncomfortable, having to walk around with a mask all day, let alone the fact that there are possibilities of developing health complications.
+The air in such areas is filled with various kinds of pollutants, which significantly reduce the air quality index.

 3. Reduced Visibility

 Vehicles produce a lot of emissions and can, at times, make visibility a problem, especially if an old vehicle or a truck carrying a lot of loads drives by.
 Such vehicles produce a lot of smoke, which hampers visibility, making one unable to see what is in front.
 This means that if you were driving behind such a vehicle, visibility would be affected, even if it is for a few seconds.

 In heavily polluted cities with many vehicles producing such smoke, visibility becomes a considerable problem.
 The matter is worsened when there is fog, which results in the formation of smog (a mixture of smoke and fog).

 4. Health Issues and Complications